 The place of a course in the curriculum is indicated by its number.
-Classes taught in English have course numbering prefixes that begin with 'I.' Classes taught in Korean have course numbering prefixes that begin with 'I.' The second and third letters of the prefixes indicate subject matter.
+Classes taught in English have course numbering prefixes that begin with 'T.' DMin classes taught in Korean have course numbering prefixes that begin with 'I.' The second and third letters of the prefixes indicate subject matter.
 The digits represent the academic level of the course.
 Prerequisite courses are numbered from 2000 through 2999 and carry no credit toward a degree.
 Master's-level courses are numbered from 3000 through 3999 and are usually 3 credits.
 Most fields distinguish between basic courses and more advanced 3000-level courses.
 In most cases, basic courses are a prerequisite for more advanced work in each field.
-Students may be admitted to advanced master's-level courses without taking the basic courses at the discretion of the instructor.
-Doctoral-level courses are numbered from 4000 through 4999 and are 4 credits.
-While PhD and DMin students receive first priority in terms of 4000-level courses, Master's students may be admitted at the discretion of the instructor.
+Students may be admitted to advanced master's-level courses are numbered from 4000 through 4999 and are 4 credits.
+While PhD, DMin, and DPC students receive first priority in terms of 4000-level courses, Master's students may be admitted at the discretion of the instructor.